 Sam usually empanels 10 jury trials a year.
 Sam focuses on showing the jury what happened rather than telling them.
 Sam is a frequent speaker on courtroom litigation and has participated in seminars throughout the United States and has argued over 46 contested motions with a high success rate.
 Sam is married to Ashley Sliger of Gainesville and has a son named Bo and a daughter named Sloane.

 Sam graduated from the University of Georgia with a degree in Economics from the Terry College of Business.

-Sam attended John Marshall Law School in Atlanta, GA and graduated early.
-While in attendance Sam received the CALI Excellence for the Future Award for his legal writing and research skills.
-He was a member of the John Marshall Law Review and published articles.
-During his last year, Sam completed his externships with both the Hall County and Habersham County Solicitor's office.
+Sam attended John Marshall Law School in Atlanta, GA. while in attendance Sam received the CALI Excellence for the Future Award for his legal writing and research skills.
+He was a member of the John Marshall Law Review with a 2013 publication.
+During his last year, Sam completed his externships with both the Hall County and Habersham County Solicitor’s offices.

 Sam has completed the comprehensive course of study with the National Highway Traffic and Safety Administration’s (NHTSA) DUI and Standardized Field Sobriety Detection.

 This has allowed him to help navigate the Defenses raised by bars and Defense attorneys when litigating car accident cases involving alcohol and drug related issues.

 Sam Has also represented police officers and has stood up for their rights along with the rights of judges and prosecutors alike.
 Litigation on issues that involve Garrity rights which protect public employees from being compelled to incriminate themselves during investigatory interviews conducted by their employers.
 Sam was able to overturn a conviction where his client was in jail for over a year.
 See Zeigler v.
 State, 350 Ga.
 App.
 716, 830 S.E.2d 256 (2019).
 The Court of Appeals, Reese, J., held that the defendant’s confession was not free and voluntary.